Netflix’s A Man of Action: Is the Spanish Movie Based on a Real Person?

 Originally titled ‘Un Hombre de Acción,’ Netflix’s Spanish crime film ‘A Man of Action’ follows the life of Lucio Urtubia, a Spanish army officer who ends up in Paris after getting accused of smuggling.
 Starting a new chapter of his life as a bricklayer, he gets attracted to anarchist ideas and notions, which leads him to an anarchist group.

 The ideology inspires Lucio to wage war against banks, which are nothing but institutions of injustice in his eyes.
 Hence, he robs the First National City Bank branches using fake traveler’s cheques and astounds French law enforcement and the American banking giant.
-Intrigued by the Javier Ruiz Caldera directorial, we have found out whether Lucio’s life and actions are based on a true story.
+Intrigued by the Javier Ruiz Caldera directorial, we have found out whether Lucio’s life and actions are inspired by a true story.
 Here’s everything you need to know about the same!

 Yes, ‘A Man of Action’ is based on a true story.
 It is a biographical film that revolves around the life of Lucio Urtubia, who was exiled to France in 1954 upon getting reportedly accused of smuggling on the Spanish-French border as a military officer.
 In Paris, he restarted his life as a bricklayer, a profession which led him to the Libertarian Youth of the Fédération Anarchiste, an anarchist organization.
 Soon, Lucio became heavily involved in the organization’s activities and became an anarchist.